yoyongxuan/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 User inputs an invalid max score (0 or less, or lower than the current highest recorded score)
     * 1a1.
 CadetHQ shows an error message.
+    * 1a2.
+User makes request again with updated max score.

+      Steps 1a1 - 1a2 repeat until the max score is valid.

      Use case resumes at step 1.

 * 1b.
 User inputs an invalid exam not supported in CadetHQ
     * 1b1.
+CadetHQ shows an error message.
+    * 1b2.
+User makes request again with updated exam.

+      Steps 1b1 - 1b2 repeat until the exam is valid.

+     Use case resumes at step 1.

+* 1c.
+Details missing in input.
-CadetHq shows an error message.
+    * 1c1.
+CadetHQ shows an error message.
+    * 1c2.
+User makes request again with updated details.

+      Steps 1c1 - 1c2 repeat until the details are complete.

-     Use Case resumes at step 1.
+      Use case resumes at step 1.

 ___